ibm-cloud-docs/account/context-restrictions-what-is.md

 | [{{site.data.keyword.tg_short}}](/docs/transit-gateway?topic=transit-gateway-cbr) | IAM-enabled | No | `transit` |
 | [{{site.data.keyword.vpc_full}}](/docs/vpc?topic=vpc-cbr) | IAM-enabled | No | `is` |
 | [{{site.data.keyword.bpshort}}](/docs/schematics?topic=schematics-access-control-cbr&interface=ui) | IAM-enabled | No | `schematics` |
-{: caption="Table 4.
-Services that are compatible with context-based restrictions." caption-side="top"}
+{: caption="Services that are compatible with context-based restrictions." caption-side="top"}

 Context-based restrictions that are defined for IAM-enabled services do not apply to platform actions like create or delete.
 For more information, see [IAM roles and actions](/docs/account?topic=account-iam-service-roles-actions).
 {: important}